JF235/fingerprint-dmd/README.md

 │   ├── genuine_pair.txt        # (Optional) File listing genuine query-gallery pairs
 ```

+📌 Note: In this code, the minutiae orientation is defined such that **clockwise is the positive direction**.

 ### 📄 Format of `genuine_pair.txt`

 Each line in `genuine_pair.txt` defines a genuine matching pair between a query and a gallery image.
 The file format is as follows: